Sheep dip is a hazardous substance – follow this code to reduce the risk of groundwater pollution when you use, store and dispose of dip.

 - dip that has passed its expiry date

-- empty containers, if you can’t return them to the manufacturer
+- empty containers, if you cannot return them to the manufacturer

 Before spreading waste dip, make sure the land:

-- doesn’t contain recently laid or back-filled land drains
+- does not contain recently laid or back-filled land drains

 If spreading conditions are unsuitable, store the waste dip until they improve.